cwalworth/cameron-simple-forum/README.md

 * No, don't overwrite it (or do, it shouldn't break anything)
 * For public directory, type in `build` and hit enter
 * Yes, configure as a single-page app
-* If build/index.html already exists, overwriting it or not won't really make a difference because you'll be rebuilding before deploy anyway
+* If build/index.html already exists, overwriting it or not won't really make a difference because you'll be rebuilding before deploy anyway.
 Should be ready to rock and roll now

 ### Build the app